- 2 unwaxed oranges (about 280g including skin), roughly chopped

 - 2 tablespoons sifted icing sugar

-Amandip Uppal is the new face of Indian cooking and is one that you all need to be following for bright, flavourful Indian dishes without the lengthy processes.
-This Almond and Saffron Cake from Amandip’s new cookbook Indian Made Easy is a beautifully moist, featherlight number with bitter hints of orange peel and gentle pops of cardamom.
+Amandip Uppal makes bright, flavourful Indian dishes without the lengthy processes.
+This Almond and Saffron Cake from Amandip’s cookbook Indian Made Easy is a beautifully moist, featherlight number with bitter hints of orange peel and gentle pops of cardamom.
 A must for everyone’s baking repertoire.

 METHODDIFFICULTY: Easy 1 HR